QP/C 8.0.3

 7.3.4 A 2024-05-05 MMS Initial release for IEC-61508 SIL-3 and IEC-62304 Class-C.

-This Software Requirements Specification (Unique Identifier: DOC_SRS_QP) defines the software requirements for the QP Framework as well as the most important concepts and context of use of the QP Framework and QP Applications derived from the framework.
+This Software Requirements Specification, with Unique Identifier: DOC_SRS_QP, defines the software requirements for the QP Frameworks as well as the most important concepts and context of use of the QP Frameworks and QP Applications derived from the frameworks.

 Audience